twineworks/tweakflow/site/content/reference.md

 ### Any

-The `any` type is a type is not concrete type of its own, but it is used to indicate the possibility of any type being present in the given context.
-The `any` type is used as a default in type declarations for variables, parameters and return types.
+The `any` type is not a proper type of its own.
+It indicates the possibility of any type being present in the given context.
+It is the default type declaration for variables, parameters and return types unless another type is given.

 ## Expressions